fboes/aerofly-wettergeraet/README.md

 Before starting the <i>Aerofly Wettergerät</i> be sure that Aerofly FS 2 is _not_ running.
 On start-up the application will load the current settings from your `main.mcf`.

-By starting the application METAR data will be fetched from a remote internet service for the given ICAO code.
+By starting the application METAR data will be fetched from a remote internet service for the given ICAO airport code.
 If it is successful, it will paste the METAR code and convert it into the corresponding Aerofly FS 2 values.
 It also allows for changing values which are not accessible from inside Aerofly FS 2.

 Optionally you can enter a METAR code manually.